Accelerator vs Incubator: What’s the Difference?

 Ideas within a Venture Studio are usually vetted and grown from within, based on insights and thorough research from within the venture studio.
 In Founders Factory’s case, this is done alongside corporate partners.

 We encourage our team members at Founders Factory to also become founders.
-Our Chief Product Officer left to become a founder of one of our studio startups, as did our Managing Director of Travel.
+Our Chief Product Officer Justus left to become the founder of our studio startup Acre, our Managing Director of Travel Cat left to found Byway and our CFO Richard left to found Tembo.
+You can read Richard's story launching his startup here.

 Internal teams work together to build on these ideas, which eventually flourish into viable businesses, which can then seek outside investment and grow on their own.